symfony-cmf/symfony-cmf-docs/bundles/tree-browser.rst

 How to customize the tree behaviour
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The TreeBrowserBundle is base on `jsTree <http://www.jstree.com/documentation>`_. jsTree works with events, dispatched everytime the user does an action.
+The TreeBrowserBundle is based on `jsTree <http://www.jstree.com/documentation>`_. jsTree works with events, dispatched everytime the user does an action.

 A simple way to customize the tree behavior is to bind your actions to those events.

-If you have a look at init.js and select.js, you will noticed that that action are already binded.
-If this is not what you need, JQuery provide the
+If you have a look at init.js and select.js, you will notice that actions are already bound to some of the tree events.
+If the default behavior is not
-unbind function to solve the problem.
+what you need, JQuery provide the unbind function to solve the problem.

 Here is a simple way to remove the context menu from the admin tree :